renalmri-org/website.github.io/_pages/contribution.md

 layout: collection
 permalink: /contribution/
 collection: Contribution
+title: "Contribution introduction"
 entries_layout: grid
 author_profile: false
 date: 2022-11-23T18:39:14+00:00
 ---

-# Contribution introduction

 ## Step 1:	First, make sure you have a GitHub account and are logged in.
 If you don't have an account, you can create one for free at https://github.com.

-## Step2: 	Go to the renalmri-org/website.github.io that contains the source of the renalmri.org page.
+## Step 2: 	Go to the renalmri-org/website.github.io that contains the source of the renalmri.org page.
 Alternatively, you can click [here](https://github.com/renalmri-org/website.github.io) and be taken directly to the repository.

 ![](/assets/images/step1.png)